 Rachel experienced Postpartum Psychosis twice, in 2000 & 2011, after the birth of both her children.
 Some of her story contains mention of her thoughts when she was acutely ill that some readers may find upsetting, especially as these included about her baby.
 If you are not feeling 100%, please be aware that Rachel’s story may not be for you at this time.
-There are other accounts of Postpartum Psychosis on this page which could be more helpful for you if you are looking for stories about the illness.
+There are other accounts of Postpartum Psychosis in the Our Stories section which could be more helpful for you if you are looking for stories about the illness.
 Rachel has fully recovered and now volunteers with APP as a Regional Rep. She runs a hostel for the homeless in West Cumbria and has a great relationship with her children.

 "This is my story of my experience of Postpartum Psychosis (PP) following the birth of my children.

 So! like a lot of women out there, I got pregnant!
 And was thoroughly miserable.
 I was physically ill throughout the whole time.
 Never did I imagine that I would be probed, injected, examined and scrutinised on such a level that I wondered who my body actually belonged to.

 The staff were always fantastic and lovely but it wasn't something I enjoyed.
 Not one bit!
 At 6 months pregnant when I threw up all over myself in a taxi and fainted I found myself at the maternity unit “threatening labour”.
 I was stabbed in each leg with steroid injections, strapped to a machine to monitor baby and after several attempts of taking a blood sample, they succeeded!
 They then...pricked my finger and to top it all off…inserted a pessary...